eosnetworkfoundation/docs/docs/04_protocol/01_consensus_protocol.md

 ### 5.2.1.
 Apply Block

 Apply block essentially pushes the transactions received and validated by the producing node into a block.
 Internally, this step involves the creation and initialization of the block header and the signed block instance.
 The signed block instance simply extends the block header with a signature field.
 This field eventually holds the signature of the producer that signs the block.
-Furthermore, recent changes in EOSIO allow multiple signatures to be included, which are stored in a header extensions field.
+Furthermore, recent changes in Antelope allow multiple signatures to be included, which are stored in a header extensions field.

 ### 5.2.2.
 Finalize Block